Easily integrate Google’s Chatback Badge

 1) Download the Google Talk Widget for free from the library of WordPress plugins.

-2) Go over to Google’s Chatback Badge page and get the iFrame code for your badge.
+2) Update: This is no longer available Go over to Google’s Chatback Badge page and get the iFrame code for your badge.
 When you are there, you can configure your badge to your liking by selecting the title, style, and your nickname (screen name) for the badge.
 For the nickname, you can choose anything you want, so you do not have to reveal your Gmail username or your own real name.
 For example, you could use the nickname “support” or “live help” for your badge.

 3) Navigate to the Appearance –> Widgets page in your WordPress admin panel and drag and drop the Google Talk widget onto your side bar.
 Give the widget a title, perahaps something like Live Chat and paste in the iFrame code that you copied from Google’s Chatback Badge page.
 Then click the “Save” button and you are finished!